paulad8/ColourVerse/README.md

 The development of this website employed a variety of modern tools, technologies, and frameworks to ensure a seamless, visually appealing, and responsive user experience.
 Here's an overview of the technologies used:
 - Django: A Python-based web framework for building robust, scalable web applications.
-- SQLite: Used as the database during developments for storing data related to artists, artworks, movements and media.
+- SQLite: Used as the database during development for storing data related to artists, artworks, movements and media.
 - HTML5: Forms the backbone of the site structure
 - CSS3: Used to style the site, ensuring visual consistency and responsiveness.
 Key CSS features include:
   - Grid layout for arranging content,
   - Flexbox for flexible and adaptive UI components,
   - Custom CSS for a bespoke approach to styling to ensure a unique aesthetic consistent with the gallery's theme, avoiding heavy reliance on pre-built frameworks like Bootstrap,
   - Media queries for responsive design
-- Javascript: Adds interactivity, including modal functionality for viewing larger images and the dynamic search experience.
+- JavaScript: Adds interactivity, including modal functionality for viewing larger images and the dynamic search experience.
 - Font Awesome: For icons and other visual elements.
+- Heroku for deployment.

 #### FRAMEWORKS, LIBRARIES & TOOLS
 - [Figma](https://www.figma.com "Figma home") - used to map out concept